 Forced frown because *fun fact* I can’t actually frown.
 It’s true.
 My chin just gets all mushy and weird looking.

-This weekend, my WIAW is a little different because I woke up with my throat on fire.
+This weekend, I woke up with my throat on fire.
 I knew I’d pull out every trick in the book to try and kick the darn thing.
 Starting with hot tea (and a banana and an egg on a bagel- gotta fuel the machine).

 I’m a big fan of Throat Coat.
 I find it soothes and protects and with no caffeine, I can drink it all day long.